 Man: Now don't you fret.
 When I'm through, he won't set foot in this town again.
 I can be very, very persuasive. cocks his gun

 Man: I'll be your friend?

 - One Butterfinger ad had Milhouse use this to try and get Bart to share his candy bar.
 Bart's response: "You already are."

-- Inverted in The Grim Adventures of Billy & Mandy, where The Grim Reaper agrees to play a game for the life of the kids' hamster (despite them having nothing to negotiate with), and he is so totally confident of winning that he actually offers to be their best friend forever if they win.
+- The central premise of The Grim Adventures of Billy & Mandy is that The Grim Reaper agrees to play a game for the life of the kids' hamster (despite them having nothing to negotiate with), and is so totally confident of winning that he actually offers to be their best friend forever if they win.
 He'll REALLY regret making that offer...

 - This is the plot of PB&J Otter story by the same name.
 The story features both Flick Duck and Munchy Beaver using this tactic on Peanut Otter to try to get his extra ticket to a radio show, endlessly trying to do his chores and give him favors to get the ticket in question.

 - In "Franklin and the Trading Cards" on the Animated Adaptation of Franklin, both Fox and Beaver behave in this manner to try to get Franklin to give them the coveted card, again offering favors and such.